Kids' WB: 1995–99: Early years

+First Kids' WB logo, used from 1995 to 1997.

-Kids' WB launched in the United States on September 9, 1995, striving to compete against the dominance of Fox Kids at the time, and airing on Saturday mornings from 8:00 to 11:00 a.m. and Monday through Fridays from 4:00 p.m. to 5:00 p.m.
+Kids' WB premiered on September 9, 1995, airing Saturday mornings from 8:00 to 11:00 a.m. and weekdays from 4:00 p.m. to 5:00 p.m.
 The block was structured to air in all time zones, airing on a tape delay outside of the Eastern Time Zone to adjust the recommended airtime of the block to each zone.
 However, during its first five years, an exact timeslot was not announced on-air, leaving viewers to check their local WB station listings; since the programs had different airtimes depending on the local WB affiliate schedule in the market.
 On September 7, 1996, the Saturday block was extended by one hour, airing from 8:00 a.m. to 12:00 p.m.
 Eastern Time.

 Simultaneously with the launch of the block, it also launched an online service which was initially available exclusively for AOL subscribers.
 Ratings for its first Saturday (its first day on air) had a share of 1.5%, ending in fourth place among the Saturday morning blocks, but the final figures were delayed due to some stations clearing Fox Kids on Saturdays, moving the Kids' WB block to Sundays.